lowki93/Http/README.md

 - `baseURL` will be prepended to all call endpoints
 - You can skip encoder and decoder if you use JSON
 - You can provide a custom `URLSession` instance if ever needed

+## Interceptor

+Protocol `Interceptor` enable powerful request interceptions.
+This include authentication, logging, request retrying, etc...

+### `RequestInterceptor`

+`RequestInterceptor` allow to adapt a or retry a request whenever it failed:

+- `adaptRequest` method is called before making a request and allow you to transform it adding headers, changing path, ...
+- `rescueRequestError` is called whenever the request fail.
+You'll have a chance to retry the request.
+This can be used to re-authenticate the user for instance

+### `ResponseInterceptor`

+`ResponseInterceptor` is dedicated to intercept and server responses:

+- `adaptResponse` change the server output
+- `receivedResponse` notify about the server final response (a valid output or error)